bsandy1978/nfc-dashboard/README.md

 ## Notes
 - Ensure all required environment variables are set, or the app may not function correctly.
-- Use the same Google Client ID for both backend and frontend if using Google OAuth.
+- The Google Client ID is used for both backend and frontend authentication.
 - `NEXT_PUBLIC_ADMIN_EMAILS` controls admin access in the dashboard and NFC links management.
 - `SESSION_MAX_AGE` controls session expiry for authentication (in seconds).